buildingblocs/2019/partners/index.md

 published: true
 ---
 # Partner
-BuildingBlocs 2019 is coorperated with our dear partners below
+BuildingBlocs 2019 is coorperated with our dear partners below.
+Interested to be a partner to advance Computing education in Singapore schools?
+Contact [buildingblocs@computing.sg](mailto:buildingblocs@computing.sg)!

 <section class="organisers">